RonnieMak/1701QCA-Assessment2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*Include your design intent here.
-It should be about a 10 word phrase/sentence.*

 Improve the user experience of the car

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

-*Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
-Then put the third, with more development in the section "Final design concept".*

 The first concept I want to put in the design is using the light sensor to achieve some action.
 I know there is some simliar excisting design out there but for this one I want to do more than automaticlly turn the light on and off I want the user have a choice, by add the button function I will let the user the choice the color of the light they intended to turn on.